-The airline baggage handler will tuck all the strollers out of the way on the plane.
+The airline baggage handler will tuck all the gate checked strollers out of the way on the plane.
 When you land, most times you will pick up your stroller just moments after disembarking the plane – usually on the jet bridge.

-However, strollers are not always returned at the gate at all airports.
-We flew from Calgary into Gatwick with a stroller and car seat.
-We gate checked the stroller and brought our car seat on the plane.
-We were surprised at arrival when the stroller was not returned to us at the gate and we had to carry our car seat all the way to the baggage carousel.
+However, gate checked strollers are not always returned at the gate at all airports.
+For example, when we flew from Calgary into Gatwick with a stroller and car seat, we gate checked the stroller and brought our car seat on the plane.
+We were surprised at arrival when our gate checked stroller was not returned to us at the gate and we had to carry our car seat all the way to the baggage carousel.

 Parents flying with a car seat and stroller want to be sure that they protect the items.
-These are expensive baby accessories, and you don’t want to bring such a bulky item with you just to have it break in transit, making it unusable.
+These are expensive baby accessories, and you don’t want to bring such a bulky item with you just to have it break in transit, making it unusable for your trip.

-You can buy a travel bag for a stroller that will keep it from getting dirty while it’s in storage.
+We use and recommend you buy a travel bag for a stroller that help protect it when it is in with the checked baggage in the luggage hold.
 This type of bag can also help you get around the airport and your destination when you don’t want to push the stroller.
 Many have straps you can wear like a backpack, so your hands are free to hold your baby.

 In some cases, the damage is inevitable when flying with a stroller.
 You should always take pictures of your stroller before you leave for a trip.
 That way, you have proof that it was in good condition before the flight.
 If it’s damaged in transit, you can file a claim, using the pictures as evidence that the airline caused the problem.
 Make sure to do this as soon as possible after your flight.